kaciechong/BeyondtheHalfpipe/data/README.md

-## Overview
+# Data Overview:

-This project contains a collection of data related to ski resorts and athletes participating in various skiing competitions.
-The data includes sponsorship information, skier performance metrics, and resort characteristics.
-The aim is to analyze the relationships between ski resorts and their associated athletes, as well as to explore sponsorship dynamics in the sport.
-The data folder contains the following files:
+* Contains a collection of csv files of data collected and datasets created through cleaning and preparation.

-#### Datasets used:
+## Datasets used:
 - **FIS_Data.csv**: Contains data from International Ski Federation (FIS)
 - **ski_resorts_kaggle.csv**: Contains information about ski resorts sourced from Kaggle.
 - **ski_resorts_kaggle1.csv**: Contains information about ski resorts sourced from Kaggle.

-#### Datasets created after data preparation:
+## Datasets created after data preparation:
 - **all_US_skiers.csv**: Contains data of all U.S. skiers with relevant data.
 - **final.csv**: Contains data of  top 5 skiers for each gender with follower count and sponsorship data.
 - **completeresort.csv**: Contains comprehensive information about various ski resorts (without athlete data).